pouljohn1/johny-code-experiences/courses/frameworks-clash/1-nextjs/2-chapter.md

 1. What is the new Next.js directive 'use cache' for and when can we use it?
 2. How do you update previously cached content with 'use cache'?
 3. What is the 'use server' directive for and what does it do?
+4. Is it safe to call the getChats() database function directly in a component?
+Why or why not?
 `}
 prompt="Ask me!
 I know everything!"/>